alacritty/alacritty/INSTALL.md

 #### Fish

-To install the completions for fish, run
+To install the completions for fish, from inside the fish shell, run

 ```
 mkdir -p $fish_complete_path[1]